nocibambi/aec/aec_project_proposal.md

 - Any company interested in the technological and infrastructural requirements of global expansion.
 - Production companies would like to gain an overview of their supply chains.
 - Financial investors interested in the growth possibilities and the interrelationship between production sectors and national economies.
-- HR specialists and educators trying to find out what skill might be needed in the future and/or from what sectors can people be retrained into areas where there is a shortage of skilled labor force.
+- HR specialists, educators or people acquiring new skills.
+The data can help them to find out what skill might be needed in the future and/or from what sectors can people be retrained into areas where there is a shortage of skilled labor force
 - Governmental and international institutions iterested in trade and economic policy.
 - Consultants providing services within the above domains.

 # Explain analysis and plots